bakeever/ESP32-GPS/README.md

 # ESP32-GPS
-An ESP32 based GPS project that incorporates C++, OLED screen and a GPS module.
+/  It is a GPS tracker that uses an OLED module & a GPS module.
+/  Utilizing TinyGPS++ to parse NEMA data from the GPS module to display lat, long /  & number of satellites connected for easy location tracking.